-More and more nonprofits seem to be competing for fewer and fewer grant dollars every year.
+More nonprofits seem to be competing for fewer grant dollars every year.
 Submitting application after application with little positive response can be frustrating and tiresome.
+But nonprofits can take advantage of corporate matching gifts to boost their grants revenue.

 Over time, your nonprofit can build relationships with foundations that grow each year and that become sustaining sources of income.
 But it takes a while to get there.